alderaan/beamprojecta/README.md

 ## SUMMARY
 This project implements a realtime streaming pipeline with apache beam using the dataflow sdk.
 It is written in java and compiled with maven.
 The pipeline runs continously, checks every 5 minutes (processing time) for new data and aggregates results in hourly windows (event time).

+For demonstration purposes, there are 180 example input files, each with one line of json encoded event in each file.
+Each file's timestamp is 1 minute later than the previous one.
+Thus, the 180 files span roughly 3 hours.
+There are 4 output files spanning a bit more than 3 hours of event time.
+(The first timestamp does not begin on a full hour).
+If the application runs continuously, there will be one output file per window and trigger duration (5 minutes) which will result in 12 files per hourly window.

 ## INPUT
 As input json files are used, which cannot be nested and have to be formatted as one json object per row.
 Timestamps have to be format as ISO8601 with a "T" character separating date and time, and a "Z" character (for UTC) terminating the 3 digit milliseconds at the end.